The information on this page can be accessed in the following formats:

 Signs of concentration problems

-If you're having problems with your concentration you may not be able to:
+If you’re having problems with concentration, you may find it hard to:

-• Filter out what's going on around you, so it may be difficult to chat with someone if you're in a noisy room or find what you're looking for in the supermarket.
+• Filter out what’s going on around you.
+It may be difficult to chat to someone in a noisy room or find what you’re looking for in the supermarket.

-• Stay focused on a single task, like reading a book or watching a television programme.
+• Stay focused on a single task, like reading a book or watching a TV programme.

-• Move from one task to another very easily, so if you're interrupted, you may find it difficult to return to whatever you were doing before.
+• Move from one task to another easily.
+If you’re interrupted, you may find it difficult to return to whatever you were doing before.

-• Do more than one thing at once, so you may find it difficult to chat with someone and make a cup of tea at the same time.
+• Do more than one thing at once.
+You may find it difficult to chat to someone and make a cup of tea at the same time.

-• Process information, so you may find it hard to follow people who talk very quickly or it may take you longer to do things than it used to.
+• Process information.
+You may find it hard to follow people who talk very quickly or it may take you longer to do things than it used to.

 What can I do about my concentration?